 Start building a global community composed of local chapters or groups that can be managed by your brand advocates based in those local communities.
 Your smaller, local events will be the first that will return, and you can start building them now virtually.
 We converted CMX Connect to a fully virtual program and are leaving it up to our local organizers to decide when to bring back in-person when it’s safe.
 This is our wheelhouse at Bevy and CMX, and we’d love to help you figure out your strategy.
 Talk to us about your community and how we can help you grow!

 Start hosting virtual events to see who’s interested and what topics they want to discuss.
 Instead of converting your offline events to virtual, go back to first principles and ask, “how would we design this event from scratch as a fully virtual experience?”
 Schedule a demo with Bevy for a complete value assessment to understand the business impact your community can make.

 What worked last year, isn’t necessarily what’s going to work this year.
 Before you renew, reconsider the tools that were built for the future.
 Download the guide to community platforms.
 Consider things like data privacy and the flexibility to host events both offline and online.

 4. Develop new skills.

-Become a CMX Pro member and get full access to all CMX academy courses where you can continue to sharpen your skills and learn from the experts in the industry.
+Get certified with our CMX academy courses where you can continue to sharpen your skills and learn from the experts in the industry.
 Or enjoy over 20 hours of free education by watching the videos from last year’s CMX Summit.